-IS XXXX:XXXX
+IS XXXX : XXXX

 Doc: CED 50 (15536)

 भारतीय मानक

 कृषि प्रयोजन के लिए पॉलीविनाइल क्लोराइड के लचीले पिचक जाने वाले होज़ — विशिष्टि

 Indian Standard

-FLEXIBLE POLYVINYL CHLORIDE LAY FLAT HOSE

-FOR AGRICULTURAL USE ― SPECIFICATION
+Flexible Polyvinyl Chloride Lay Flat Hose for Agricultural Use — Specification

 ICS No. 23.040.20

 © BIS 2022

 BUREAU OF INDIAN STANDARDS

 MANAK BHAVAN, 9, BAHADUR SHAH ZAFAR MARG

 NEW DELHI 110 002

-March 2022 Price Group
+June 2022 Price Group 10

 FOREWORD

 (Formal clauses to be added later)

 This Indian Standard has been formulated to cover requirements and test methods for Flexible Polyvinyl Chloride Lay Flat Hose for Agricultural use

 Flexible polyvinyl chloride lay flat hose is a multipurpose hose for industrial and agricultural use, manufactured by an advance continuous manufacturing technique using a special formulation of polyvinyl chloride (PVC) and high tensile polyester yarn.
 The process ensures total penetration of PVC into the interstices of the polyester reinforcement and inseparable fusion with the inner and outside walls of PVC.
 This method of production allows maximum pressure rating maintaining minimum wall thickness.
 The hose thus produced has high hoop strength, at the same time allowing minimum longitudinal movement.
 It is lightweight and is rugged enough to take repeated daily rough handling.
 It has good corrosion resistant and abrasion resistant properties, and is available in long lengths.
 It assumes circular section under pressure and returns to its flat shape after use, for easy handling and storage.
 It does not need drying and can be rolled immediately after use.

 This standard has been formulated to cover polyester yarn reinforced polyvinyl chloride flexible lay flats hoses for agricultural use, such as, for irrigation, sprinkling, dewatering and grain chutes.

 For the purpose of deciding whether a particular requirement of the standard is complied with the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 1960 ‘Rules for rounding off numerical values (revised)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-IS XXXX:XXXX

-Doc: CED 50 (15536)

 Indian Standard

-FLEXIBLE POLYVINYL CHLORIDE LAY FLAT HOSE

-FOR AGRICULTURAL USE ─ SPECIFICATION
+FLEXIBLE POLYVINYL CHLORIDE LAY FLAT HOSE FOR AGRICULTURAL USE — SPECIFICATION

 1 SCOPE

 This standard covers the requirements, methods of sampling and tests for polyester yarn reinforced polyvinyl chloride flexible lay flats hoses for agriculture use.

 2 REFERENCES

 The Indian Standards given below contain provisions, which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreement based on this standard are encouraged to investigate the possibility of applying the most recent edition of the standards given below :